A pit in your stomach.

 What are pre-race jitters?

 Simply put, pre-race jitters are surges of adrenaline.
 Performance anxiety is your body’s way of ramping up for a “fight-or-flight” situation.
 In moments of necessary action, a flight-or-fight response is the difference between living to see another day or being crushed by adversity.
 Granted, performance arts and sports are definitely not a fight-or-flight situation, but our bodies don’t know that.
 What our bodies do know is that something major is expected of them, and this initiates an adrenaline response.
 Standing up in front of a crowd to give a speech, acting on stage or singing in front of a large audience, or even running a race all can elicit an adrenaline response.
+Whilst you can mitigate this with the kind of products you can Visit this website and purchase, understanding this as the cause helps you address the issue at its core.

 How can I save my adrenaline for later?